 Singapore-Hong Kong air travel bubble postponed

-HONG KONG (AP) — Singapore and Hong Kong on Saturday postponed a planned air travel bubble meant to boost tourism for both cities, amid a spike in coronavirus infections in Hong Kong.
+HONG KONG (AP) — Singapore and Hong Kong on Saturday postponed the start of an air travel bubble meant to boost tourism for both cities, amid a spike in coronavirus infections in Hong Kong.

 Hong Kong reported 43 new coronavirus cases on Saturday, including 13 untraceable local infections.

-Although the average of five had not been reached in Hong Kong, the bubble was suspended after Yau and Singapore's transport minister, Ong Ye Kung, held discussions on Saturday.
+Although the average of five had not been reached in Hong Kong as of Saturday, the bubble was postponed after Yau and Singapore's transport minister, Ong Ye Kung, held discussions.

+The postponement came after Hong Kong's top health official said Friday that the city had “probably entered” a new wave of cases.

+Recent clusters of local infections in the city have spanned taxi drivers, a dance studio and hotels.

 Prior to the postponement, Singapore said Saturday morning that travelers arriving from Hong Kong via the bubble would be required to take a coronavirus test on arrival.
 Originally, only people landing in Hong Kong were to be required to be tested.

 “I can fully understand the disappointment and frustration of travellers who have planned their trips.
-But we think it is better to defer from a public health standpoint,” Ong wrote.
+But we think it is better to defer from a public health standpoint,” he wrote.